User Manual

 3. In the Format dropdown-menu [4], select TIFF (*.tif).

-4. Enter the desired Resolution [5] in dpi (dots per inch) at which the page should be rendered.
+4. Specify the desired Resolution [5] in dpi (dots per inch) for rendering the page.

-5. Choose the desired Color Space [6] from the selection menu.
+5. In the Color Space [6] dropdown menu, select the desired Color Space.
 Available options are Grayscale, RGB, and CMYK.

-6. If you have previously selected »RGB«, you can additionally enable the option Alpha Channel [7].
-When selected, transparent areas in the page will remain transparent in the TIFF file.
-To identify transparent areas in advance, activate the option Show Transparency Grid under the tab View > Analyze.
+6. If you have previously selected "RGB", you can additionally enable the option Alpha Channel [7].
+Enabling this option preserves transparent areas in the TIFF file.
+You can identify transparent areas on the page by enabling the option Show Transparency Grid in the tab View > Analyze.
 If the option Alpha Channel is disabled, transparent areas will be rendered as white.

 7. Select the option Simulate Overprint [8] if the exported image should simulate the Print Output.